Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 Collector_Appears_in_Sumo_Logic.png

-Figure 4: Collector Appears in Sumo Logic
+Figure 4: Collector appears in sumo logic

 3.5 Configure Syslog Server

-3.5.1 Configure Syslog Server on Sumo Logic
+3.5.1 Configure Syslog Server in Sumo Logic

 1. Click Manage Data → Collection